Omegadrien/WeebShop/README.md

 To import that database, select "BSON - mongodump folder".
 The folder to select is "backupDB".
 In that DB, there is 3 users accounts and an admin account.
 Here's the usernames and passwords:

-- User 1: username="user1", password="user1"
+- User 1: username="user", password="user"
 - User 2: username="user2", password="user2"
 - User 3: username="user3", password="user3"
 - Admin: username="admin", password="admin"